brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 On the switch, the access is configured to send Cisco Discovery Protocol (CDP) packets that instruct an attached IP phone to send voice traffic to the switch in one of three ways, depending on the type of traffic:

-* In a voice VLAN tagged with a Layer 2 class of service (CoS) priority value
+* voice VLAN tagged with a Layer 2 class of service (CoS) priority value
-* In an access VLAN tagged with a Layer 2 CoS priority value
+* access VLAN tagged with a Layer 2 CoS priority value
-* In an access VLAN, untagged (no Layer 2 CoS priority value)
+* access VLAN, untagged (no Layer 2 CoS priority value)

 802.1Q tagging
 --------------